-2018 was a very good vintage in the Adelaide Hills; quite cool, with rainfall at all the right times for healthy growth and development of the vines.
+2021 was an outstanding vintage in the Adelaide Hills; quite cool, with rainfall at all the right times for healthy growth and development of the vines.
 It was also a late season, meaning that the fruit ripened a couple of weeks later than usual, pushing the final stages of ripening into late March when the day time and night time temperatures are cooler.
-The benefit of this is a slower ripening, giving greater fruit intensity and also retaining higher levels of natural acidity.
+The benefit of this is a slower ripening, giving greater fruit intensity whilst retaining high levels of natural acidity.

 In the vineyard

 Planted with the Bernard clone, the vine rows run down the eastern aspect of a hill in an east-west orientation.
 This allows for good airflow as well as providing protection from hot afternoon sun.
 The grapes were hand-picked early in the morning when the temperatures were low and then whole-bunch pressed about half an hour later.